grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 After a few minutes of just enjoying the surface air, Percy got back to the situation at hand.
 "Hemi, you were looking at the charts: who controls this part of the surface these days?"
 Percy asked.

-"Umm, perhaps the Western Federated Socialists?
+"Hmm.
+Perhaps the Western Federated Provinces?
 At least, they did the last time I looked at a Territorial Authorities map.
 But that was more than a year ago."

 "Those assholes are bad fucking news, and have no tolerance for surface transports -- even ones that have papers," put in Bastian.
 "We should not stay here."

-"We would be on our way right fucking now... if we had any fuel or power."
-Said Percy.
-"That lovely sound you hear of gentle waves smacking against our hull is the sound of a ship not moving.
+"We would be on our way right fucking now... if we had any fuel or power," Percy said, "that lovely sound you hear of gentle waves smacking against our hull is the sound of a ship not moving.
 We're dead in the water, and we're still a bit fucked folks."

-"Owen!"
-She called down to the deck.
-"Come back up here, we have to get back to work."
+"Owen!" she called down to the deck, "come back up here, we have to get back to work."
 As he ran over and climbed back up the side of the sail she laid out their next steps.
 "Hemi, get down to the navigation chart and see if there's any hope of any place we could limp to with what little  charge we have left on the battery."

 "Bastian, get on the radio and see if you can raise anyone on the Independent Operators frequency.
-Maybe we'll get extraordinarily lucky and find some help from someone who won't ask too many fucking questions."
+Maybe we'll get extraordinarily lucky and find some help from someone who won't ask too many questions."

 "Or try to sink us," Bastian added.